The Right Helper at the Right Time

 Scientifically Based

 The tools in Viativity are based on established scientific findings.
-You can find detailed references directly in the app on the respective information pages of the tools.
+You can find detailed references directly in the collapsible info areas for the respective tools on this page as well as in the app.